Dream House (game show): Bonus round

 In the bonus round, the couple tried to open a set of "Golden Doors" by programming the correct three-digit combination into an electronic lock that secured them.
 The lock displayed three rows of four digits each, and the correct combination consisted of one digit from each row.
 The couple was given an opportunity to remove incorrect digits before making their guess.

 Originally, each day that a couple reached the bonus round, one incorrect digit was automatically removed from the lock, following the sequence of top-middle-bottom.
 A later rule change removed one digit for each time the couple returned, thus depriving them of having one eliminated on their first day.
-A couple could also have a digit removed if they had landed on "Number Off" on the Money Machine once the format for the front game was changed.
+Once the Money Machine format was introduced into the main game, the couple could have one extra digit removed if they had correctly answered a "Number Off" question.

 After the initial removal of digits, the couple chose one of three categories and answered three questions in it, each with two possible answers.
 Each correct response eliminated one more digit – from the top row for the first question, the middle row for the second, the bottom row for the third.

 After the questions, the couple entered their guess at the combination.
 Once a digit was chosen, it could not be changed.
 After making their guess, the couple pressed a button referred to as a "time release bar," which caused a series of four lights built into the frame of the Golden Doors to activate from the bottom up.
 If the combination was correct, all the lights came on, the Golden Doors opened, and the couple won the house.
 If not, the topmost section remained dark, a buzzer sounded, and the host revealed the correct combination.

 Champions returned to face the Golden Doors each day until they either programmed the winning combination, won enough games to automatically win the house, or were defeated by another couple.
 Seven victories were initially required to win the house; this threshold was later lowered to five, then raised to six.
-In a match where a couple was in a position to win the house if they won the main game, a plunger alternately called a "Golden Circuit Breaker" and a "Hotline Switch" was brought out at the beginning of the second round.
-If the couple won, the plunger was pushed after the match and the Golden Doors automatically opened.
+When a couple was one victory away from winning the house, a plunger alternately called a "Golden Circuit Breaker" and a "Hotline Switch" was brought out at the beginning of the second round.
+If the couple won, the plunger was pushed and the Golden Doors automatically opened.

 Any couple that won the house — either by guessing the combination or by winning the requisite number of games — retired undefeated, and two new couples competed on the next show.